-Our paper considers how innovations in the use of collateral such as these can affect investment decisions and the prices of portfolios with identical cashflows-i.e., price bases.
-As one example, consider the CDS basis, which is the difference between the spread on a bond and the premium on a credit default swap (CDS) protecting that bond.
+Our paper considers how innovations in the use of collateral can affect the prices of portfolios with identical cashflows-i.e., price bases.
+Structured credit products tranche collateral into multiple securities and reuse these tranches as an additional layer of collateral to issue more securities.
+Examples abound, such as asset-backed securities (ABS), collateralized debt obligations (CDOs), and synthetic indices like the CDX, a tradable index of credit default swaps (CDSs).
+These financial innovations greatly increase the ability of assets to serve as collateral.1 We argue that these collateral innovations affect price bases.
+Consider the CDS basis, which is the difference between the spread on a bond and the premium on a credit default swap protecting that bond.
 The typical convention is CDS basis equals CDS spread minus bond spread.
-CDS bases before the crisis, especially on high yield ("HY") bonds, were significantly positive with an average HY basis of about 80 basis points.
+CDS bases before the crisis, especially on high yield (HY) bonds, were significantly positive with an average HY basis of about 80 basis points.
 This means that a (nearly risk-free) portfolio of a HY bond with a CDS would be more expensive than purchasing a similar maturity US Treasury.
 During the crisis the basis became negative, and the post-crisis financial recovery has led to a normalization of the CDS basis around 0.